meonwax/finances/README.md

 My personal expenses tracking using the PHP Slim Framework with Laravel's Eloquent as database provider and Twig as template engine.

+## Dependencies

+- PHP 5.5 or greater
+- MySQL or MariaDB database
+- [Composer](https://getcomposer.org/) dependency manager for PHP
+- `intl` and `pdo_mysql` PHP extensions

 ## Setup

-Install 3rd party dependencies using [Composer](https://getcomposer.org) dependency manager:
+Install 3rd party PHP dependencies using Composer:

     composer install